dfrdn/gulapa-law/content/lawyers/oscar-carlo-f-cajucom.md

 startDate: 2021-04-30T17:14:42.935Z
 email: caloy.cajucom@gulapalaw.com
 mobile: +6329602845 loc.
 201
+description: >-
-description: Caloy is a partner of the firm and head of its litigation and dispute resolution department.
+  Caloy is a partner of the firm and head of its litigation and dispute resolution department.
 He is a part-time lecturer at the Ateneo de Manila University School of Law, the University of Makati, and the Far Eastern University Institute of Law.

+  He is also the Corporate Secretary of the Ayala Alabang Village Association, Inc. and a member of the Philippine Dispute Resolution Center, Inc. (PDRCI)
 image: /img/caloy-3_hgp7278-copy.jpg
 admissions:
   - Philippine Bar, 2013